orb-community/orb-website/docs/documentation/orb_agent_configs.md

 Defines the type of the test to be performed.
 Type options are listed below:

 - ping: implements a ping prober that can probe multiple targets.
 The test will run against the targets to verify if the systems are working fine.
-- tcp: TCP probe sends a TCP packet to the configured targets.
-The test will run against the targets using the defined port.
+- tcp: TCP probe sets up a TCP connection to the configured targets using the defined port.

 === "YAML"
 ```yaml